DFEAGILEDEVOPS/MTC/docs/node-runtime-upgrade.md

 The Circle CI base image for pull request testing must be updated to include the least supported version of node, plus current.
 Details and instructions [here](!./../../deploy/docker/circleci-node-multi/README.md)

+## Upgrade the Azure functions

-## Ensure function apps runtime is compatible with Node JS runtime
+### Ensure function apps runtime is compatible with Node JS runtime

 https://learn.microsoft.com/en-us/azure/azure-functions/functions-versions?tabs=azure-cli%2Cwindows%2Cin-process%2Cv4&pivots=programming-language-javascript#changing-version-of-apps-in-azure

+### Update the release pipeline variables to the new Node JS version and function runtime

+within the VSO release library for each environment there are variables that cover the function runtime and node version respectively...

+`Functions.Runtime.Version`
+`Functions.Node.Version`